fudanjx/win-game-mode/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to all contributors and testers
-- Special thanks to the .NET and Windows Forms communities
+- Credit to the .NET and Windows Forms communities